-We are developing our most advanced and wholly-owned product candidate, TransCon human Growth Hormone, or TransCon hGH, for the treatment of growth hormone deficiency, or GHD.
-We have successfully completed a Phase 2 study of TransCon hGH in adults with GHD, and are currently enrolling children with GHD in a six-month Phase 2 pediatric study.
-In October 2014, we expect to report three-month data, including height velocity, from 50% of the patients in our Phase 2 pediatric study, and top-line data for all patients in the trial in the first half of 2015.
-In addition, the U.S. Food and Drug Administration, or the FDA, has accepted an Investigational New Drug application, or an IND, for TransCon Treprostinil, our product candidate for the treatment of pulmonary arterial hypertension, or PAH.
+We are a clinical stage biopharmaceutical company applying our TransCon technology to develop a pipeline of long-acting prodrug therapies with best-in-class profiles to address large markets with significant unmet medical needs.
+We are developing our lead product candidate, TransCon human growth hormone, or TransCon hGH, for once-weekly administration to treat growth hormone deficiency, or GHD, and other indications.
+We have successfully completed a Phase 2 study of TransCon hGH in adults with GHD and are currently enrolling children with GHD in a six-month Phase 2 study.
+In September 2014, we reported positive interim three-month data from our Phase 2 pediatric study.
+We expect to report six-month height velocity data from approximately 50% of the patients in our Phase 2 pediatric study in the first quarter of 2015, and top-line data for all patients in this trial in mid-2015.
+Using our TransCon technology, we have established a new paradigm that combines the benefits of conventional prodrug and sustained release technologies, and is broadly applicable to proteins, peptides and small molecules.
+In addition to TransCon hGH, we have developed a pipeline of long-acting prodrug product candidates such as TransCon Treprostinil for the treatment of pulmonary arterial hypertension, or PAH, TransCon Insulin, for the treatment of diabetes, partnered with Sanofi, and TransCon Ranibizumab, in the field of ophthalmology, partnered with Genentech.